cosc-516-2022/lab4/README.md

 ## Bonus Marks: (up to 2)

-Up to +2 bonus marks for demonstrating some other feature of Google Cloud Bigtable or writing your own unique query and test case.
+Up to +2 bonus marks for demonstrating some other feature of MongoDB Atlas.

 ## Submission